 - 1/3 cup pure maple syrup

-- 2 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 Instructions

-- Preheat oven to 325ºF degrees and line a large baking sheet with parchment paper or silicone mat.
+- Preheat the oven to 325ºF degrees and line a large baking sheet with parchment paper or silicone mat.

 - In a small bowl, combine chia seeds with water.
 Set aside for a few minutes until chia seeds have absorbed the water.